Make your next presentation naked

 • Forget the podium.
 Move away from obstacles that are between you and the audience.

-• Use a small remote allowing you to have the freedom to move around the room/stage as you like.
+• If (big if!) you use multimedia, use a small remote allowing you to have the freedom to move around the room/stage as you like.

 • Don't attempt to hide.
 What's the point?
 Do not be evasive intellectually or physically.